 Backup Internet Connectivity

-Broadband outages can cripple small businesses, but a mobile hotspot provides instant backup connectivity.
-While it won’t match your office broadband for heavy data tasks, it’s more than sufficient for essential operations: processing payments, accessing cloud-based CRM systems, managing emails, and making VoIP calls.
+Broadband outages can cripple small businesses.
+A mobile hotspot provides instant backup for essential operations — payments, CRM access, emails and VoIP calls.

 Events, Trade Shows, and Pop-Up Operations